Super Bomberman 2

 The sides of the ring can be used to propel players forward.

-Use PAR code 7E1CCD:0B to access this stage.
+Use Pro Action Replay (PAR) code 7E1CCD:0B to access this stage.
 Note that both Stage 11 and Stage 12's digits use a different palette than the normal stages (orange rather than silver).

 A standard battle arena, though the trampolines don't appear anywhere else in Battle Mode.
 The gem blocks will kill the player when walked on.